HOW EFT TAPPING HELPS

 - Emotional self-regulation and calm

 - Insight and cognitive shifts – AHA moments!

 - Performance and productivity enhancement

-By tapping on key Acupressure points and focusing in on the “issue” we want to eliminate, the protocol effectively completes the processing of incompletely processed experiences – and their effects leave our body and our mind.
+By tapping on key Acupressure points and focusing on the source of our distress (a thought, a feeling, a memory, a physical sensation), the protocol effectively completes the processing of incompletely processed experiences – and resolves the effects or symptoms that we experience.
 And whether these incompletely processed experiences have left us with distressing thoughts, feelings, physical sensations or actual physical symptoms, it is possible to achieve significant relief – often very quickly.

 For more information on how EFT Tapping actually works, keep reading.